cesarsiguencia/pizza-hunt/README.md

 ### Installation
 1. Git clone of download the application and load on VSCode.
-2. Run 'npm start' and load on localhost:3301
+2. Run 'npm i', then 'npm start' and load on localhost:3301 on the browser
-3. The application should not have any data.
-Begin adding pizzas at your will!
+3. Begin adding pizzas at your will!

 ### Screenshots